Skip to product information

 View full details

 THIS CAMERA MODEL IS 20 YEARS OLD, HAS VISIBLE SCRATCHES ALL AROUND THE METAL SHELL OF THE CAMERA, AND THE SOFTWARE IS A BIT SLOW IN COMPARISON TO TODAY’S TECH.
-WHAT MATTERS THE MOST ARE THE LENS AND SCREEN AND IN THIS CASE BOTH ARE EXCELLENT CONDITION.
+WHAT MATTERS THE MOST ARE THE LENS AND SCREEN, AND IN THIS CASE, BOTH ARE IN EXCELLENT CONDITION.
 THE CAMERA TAKES GREAT VIBEY PICTURES WITH THE FLASH ON.

 Kodak EasyShare-One — a groundbreaking digital camera from 2005 that introduced Wi-Fi connectivity to consumer photography.
 Part of Kodak’s early EasyShare lineup, it allowed users to share photos wirelessly and manage images directly from the camera — a novel feature at the time.